Download the Git client for your Operating System.

 From the Merge Branch dialog box, select the Target branch.
 This branch is the target repository with which you want to merge your branch.

 Optionally, specify a message associated with this merge.

 Click OK to merge your branch with your target.

 If file changes from one commit conflict with the changes from another branch, the merge process is paused.
 The system displays a conflict message along with the files that are causing the conflict.

 The Git panel also displays the files that have a conflict.
 Notice the icon that indicates that there is a conflict.

 To go ahead with the merge, you must first resolve the conflict.
 You can either use the Rebase option or proceed with the merge by using the no fast forward option.

 If you encounter a merge conflict, choose one of the following options:

 - Use Rebase: When you select the rebase option, your current changes are applied over the conflicts in your target branch.
 After you choose rebase and click OK, open the Git panel to view the files that are yet to be committed.
-You can then either abort the rebase or restart rebase.
-When you abort rebase, the rebase action is stopped and no changes are applied to the target branch.
+You can then either cancel the rebase or restart rebase.
+When you cancel rebase, the rebase action is stopped and no changes are applied to the target branch.
 When you restart rebase, your changes are skipped over the conflicts seen in the target branch.